Vejni/Astar/README.md

 Example: ./astar 1 "results/route_haversine_1.txt" "results/stats_haversine_1.txt" 1 1

 Note: The repo does not contain the csv file because of its size.
+It can be found here https://mat.uab.cat/~alseda/MasterOpt/spain.csv.zip.

 For plotting we used:
 http://dwtkns.com/pointplotter/